Twiggecode/Integer-Sequences/README.md

 As this is a project aimed at beginners, I want to briefly explain the most simple way to submit a pull request for those who don't know.

 Open my repository and click "Fork".
-This creates a forked copy of the repository
+This creates a forked copy of the repository.

-Add your code to your forked copy
+Add your code to your forked copy.

 Return to my repository and click submit pull request.
 Click "compare across forks".
 Select your forked copy of the repository as the head and my repository as the base.